Support your youth's education

 A CASA volunteer provides individualized and targeted attention to improve educational outcomes for youth in foster care.
 As engaged and supportive adults, CASAs support the foundation of their youths' academic progress and educational experience.
 Positive outcomes require the cooperation of teachers, caregivers, counselors, and school district staff.
 As a CASA, you will collaborate among these many voices.

-The list below highlights several areas where a CASA can have an educational impact.
 As new challenges or opportunities arise for your youth, use these pages to build upon or refresh your knowledge of the information you need to be an effective educational advocate.

 Learn about the basics of educational advocacy for a foster youth.

 Educational trainings that qualify for Continuing Education hours.

 Are you becoming an Educational Representative for your youth?
 Find out all you need to know about filling this role and holding educational rights.

 Is your youth without a high school diploma, or its equivalent (GED, hiSET)?
 Are they interested in completing their K-12 education?
 They have options!

 Supporting your youth throughout their education increases their likelihood of graduating high school and finding open higher education options presented to them.
 You will help them prepare and find the resources they need for pursuing post-secondary educational options and vocational opportunities while in foster care.

 A valuable resource for all CASAs, here are some suggestions for how you can get to know your youth and build an understanding of their academic needs.

 Make sure you and your youth are prepared for the start of the school year with this convenient checklist.